- Home

 Today, married children and their parents buying new flats to live with or close to one another get priority access to BTO flats, to make it easier for families to look after one another.
 From mid-2025, we will extend this priority access to all parents and their children, married or single.

 Low-income citizen households can tap on highly subsidised public rental housing.
 Over the years, we have expanded rental housing options for low-income singles such as the Joint Singles Scheme Operator-Run model and the Single Room Shared Facilities.
 These offered an improved living experience such as through facilitating greater privacy, and support from an on-site operator on tenancy matters.
-As at September 2024, about 1,200 singles have benefited from these models.
+As at September 2024, about 1,200 singles have benefitted from these models.

 Shaping our future city